mariehein/master_thesis/README.md

 ## Bump Hunt

-To perform the bump hunt, one run needs to be performed for all signal region windows with `--N_runs 1` for the full data configuration or once per signal region window with `--k_fold` for the k-fold cross validation method.
-The respective directory is then specified in either `bh_full_data.py` or `bh_k_fold.py`.
+- **Full data configuration:** Perform one run for each signal region window with `--N_runs 1`.
+Run `bh_full_data.py`, specifying the respective directories.
+Note that the option `cwola` needs to be set true or false depending on what method is used.
+The bump hunt can only be performed with CWoLa or CATHODE in the current configuration.
+- **k-fold cross validation:** Perform one run for each signal region window with `--k_fold`.
+Run `bh_k_fold.py`, specifying the respective directories.
 Note that the option `cwola` needs to be set true or false depending on what method is used.
 The bump hunt can only be performed with CWoLa or CATHODE in the current configuration.